 Privacy statement.
 This embed will serve content from youtube-nocookie.com.

 In February, Mariana Taylor silently and respectfully knelt adjacent to her desk when the Pledge of Allegiance was recited during her morning homeroom class.
 She was confronted by her teacher, who told Mariana that the "rules" require that she must stand for the Pledge.
-"The Supreme Court has been very clear that students do not lose their First Amendment rights when they enter the schoolhouse door," said Jay Jimenez, Legal Associate for the ACLU of Maryland.
+"The Supreme Court has been very clear that students do not lose their First Amendment rights when they enter the schoolhouse door," said Jay Jimenez, legal program specialist for the ACLU of Maryland.